-All schools should give effect to their duty to safeguard and promote the welfare of their pupils under the Education Act 2002 and, where appropriate, under the Children Act 1989 by:
+All academies should give effect to their duty to safeguard and promote the welfare of their pupils under the Education Act 2002 and, where appropriate, under the Children Act 1989 by:

-- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate
+- Creating and maintaining a safe learning environment for children and young people - Identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate.

-This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
+This policy develops procedures and good practice within our academy, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
 We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
-It provides evidence of how this will be implemented within our school and within multi-agency working arrangements.
+It provides evidence of how this will be implemented within our academy and within multiagency working arrangements.